sundeepbassi/djangopetblog/README.md

 was shown in the walkthrough video I think therefore I blog.

-The setting up of the was shown in the walkthrough video I think therefore I blog.
+was shown in the walkthrough video I think therefore I blog.